KatherineMichel/portfolio/regular-blog-posts/pinax-release-tutorial.md

 tox will give one error at a time.
 Fix that error, and rerun tox.

+If needed, refer to the [Django 3.2](https://docs.djangoproject.com/en/4.1/releases/3.2/), [Django 4.0](https://docs.djangoproject.com/en/4.0/releases/4.0/#features-removed-in-4-0), and [Django 4.1](https://docs.djangoproject.com/en/4.1/releases/4.1/) release notes for more info about changes.
+Google and Stack Overflow can also help.

-For some examples, check out the WIP [Pinax 22.12 Release Plan](https://github.com/pinax/pinax/wiki/Pinax-22.12-Release-Plan/).
+For some example errors, check out the WIP [Pinax 22.12 Release Plan](https://github.com/pinax/pinax/wiki/Pinax-22.12-Release-Plan/).

 Once all of the errors are fixed, tox will show all green.